What is a GPU?

 How much VRAM (graphic memory do I need?)

 VRAM or Video RAM is a type of memory that is used in computer display.
 When images are sent to the display, they are first read by the CPU as data and then written to VRAM.
 From here the data is sent as a digital signal.

-AMD: Navi is AMD’s next gen GPU technology, not too much is currently known but much like Volta is should bring power and performance benefits.
-It is rumoured to arrive later on in 2018.
+AMD: RDNA3 is AMD’s next gen GPU technology, not too much is currently known, but much like Lovelace it should bring power and performance benefits.
+Again, it is rumoured to arrive late on in 2022.